MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/mobile-security-and-authentication.md

 |**Basic authentication** <br/> |Organizations with a SharePoint environment configured to support Basic authentication.  <br/> |No  <br/> |SharePoint administrator plus the on-premises network administrator  <br/> |

 > [!NOTE]
-> If you're an Office 365 multi-organization user, you can connect from the OneDrive for Business app in any network environment, including Wi-Fi and cellular data.
-If you're not an Office 365 multi-organization user, you can connect only when using your organization's on-site Wi-Fi network.
+> If you're an Microsoft 365 multi-organization user, you can connect from the OneDrive for Business app in any network environment, including Wi-Fi and cellular data.
+If you're not an Microsoft 365 multi-organization user, you can connect only when using your organization's on-site Wi-Fi network.
 If you're unsure which user you are, contact your SharePoint admin.

 **Table: Mobile authentication support matrix for Office Hub**